Airplane Scatter – Documentation v2.4b

 The aircraft position is dead-reckoned to 5 forecast time steps: 0, 60, 120, 180, 300 seconds.
 For each step the inner evaluation function _evalScatterAt() is called and the best score is retained.
 An early-exit stops the loop as soon as a score of 95 or higher is found.

-Step 3 – Inner evaluation: beam gate and terrain-aware horizon gate
+Step 3 – Inner evaluation: beam gate, diffraction tolerance, and terrain-aware horizon check

 Before any score is computed, two hard gates are applied in sequence.
-First, the beam gate (new in v2.2): if userlist data is available for this TX, the bearing to the aircraft and the bearing to the RX are both checked against the antenna beam arc.
+First, the beam gate: if userlist data is available for this TX, the bearing to the aircraft and the bearing to the RX are both checked against the antenna beam arc.
 If either lies outside the beam, the candidate is rejected immediately without computing the terrain envelope.
-Second, the terrain-aware horizon check using the cached TX envelope:
+Second, the terrain-aware horizon check using the cached TX envelope.
+In version 2.4a, a 500m diffraction tolerance zone is implemented to model knife-edge diffraction and troposcatter.

 const beamMultAc = getTxBeamScore(tx, acLat, acLon);